JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 TypeScript's previous `shouldReportDiagnostic` logic went from _diagnostic_ to _comment_ using line numbers.
 TypeScript didn't have to remember where comments were originally parsed to adjust its output diagnostics for comment directives; it just had to check preceding lines before each comment directive.

-Now we'd have to make new logic that went the other way around: from _comment_ to _diagnostic_.
+With my changes, we'd have to make new logic for the other way around: from _comment_ to _diagnostic_.
 TypeScript would have to be made to remember the comment directives of a file so that it could determine which `@ts-expect-error`s in a file didn't match to a diagnostic.
 Per the [TypeScript Compiler Internals](https://basarat.gitbook.io/typescript/overview), there would be roughly two places that comments would be need to be interacted with: